IBM/cloudpakforintegration-workshop/workshop/exercise-1/README.md

-# Exercise 1: Introduction to Appsody and Codewind
+# Exercise 1: Introduction to the example Bee Travels Application

+[re-write everything below this line]

 In this exercise, we will introduce Appsody, which is the underpinning development flow in Kabanero, along with its integration into IDEs using Codewind.
 In particular you will become experienced with: